MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-network-considerations.md

 As described in the Azure Stack HCI [system server requirements](system-requirements.md) article, the maximum number of servers supported on Azure Stack HCI system is 16.
 Once you have completed your workload capacity planning, you should have a good understanding of the number of server nodes required to run workloads on your infrastructure.

-For example, if your workload requires four or more nodes, you will not be able to deploy and use a switchless configuration for the storage network traffic.
-That implies you will need to include a physical switch with support for Remote Direct Memory Access (RDMA) to handle storage traffic.
+If your workloads require four or more nodes, you will not be able to deploy and use a switchless configuration for storage network traffic.
+You need to include a physical switch with support for Remote Direct Memory Access (RDMA) to handle storage traffic.
 For more information on Azure Stack HCI cluster network architecture, see [Network reference patterns overview](../plan/network-patterns-overview.md).

-However, if your workload requires three or less nodes, you will be able to decide which storage connectivity option you would like to use.
-However, if you plan to scale out later, switchless deployments won't support orchestrated scale out operations using the Lifecycle Manager orchestrator.
-Any scale out operation in your switchless deployments will require manual configuration of your network cabling between the nodes that Microsoft is not actively validating as part of its software development cycle for Azure Stack HCI.
+If your workloads require three or less nodes, you can choose either switchless or switched configurations for storage connectivity.
+However, if you plan to scale out later to more than three nodes, you need to use a physical switch for storage network traffic.
+Any scale out operation for switchless deployments require manual configuration of your network cabling between the nodes that Microsoft is not actively validating as part of its software development cycle for Azure Stack HCI.

-Switchless configuration with Lifecycle Manager deployment and orchestration support is only available for systems with three or less server nodes.
-Clusters with four or more nodes require a physical switch for the storage network traffic.
-In this case, the Azure portal deployment flow will filter these options for you.
-In addition, ARM deployments only support the validated architecture described here.
+Deployments via Azure portal will select these options for you.
+Deployments via ARM templates only support the validated architecture described here.

-In summary, if you scale out your cluster using Lifecycle Manager orchestration, you need to use a physical switch for the storage network traffic.

 ## Step 2: Determine cluster storage connectivity